 Sarah Messias Sarmento is a multi-instrumentalist from the city of Jundiai, Sao Paulo, Brasil.
-At four years, to her parents surprise, she played a song on a keyboard, without anyone teaching her.
-She then started piano lessons at fifteen minutes per week, showing great memorization.
 In 2005 Sarah started to do harmonica lessons with a reputed teacher and a beast on the harmonica, Marcio Maresia.
-In the first class, she played a Beatles song, and he complimented her, saying that it was the first time he saw someone playing a song on their first contact with the harmonica.

-Sarah was always influenced and surrounded by good music, mainly by classic rock, since her father’s band Zábbada’s rehearsed at her home.
-After she found herself on the harmonica, Sarah began to sit in on the band’s concerts, playing and singing.
-In 2012, she participated of a contest to win a scholarship to a one-week course in Valencia, Spain.
+In 2012, she won of a contest to receive a scholarship to a one-week course in Valencia, Spain.
 It was a partnership between Berklee and Lollapalooza.
-A few weeks after the application was sent, she got an email saying that she was chosen, and later in the summer of 2012, Sarah flew to Valencia to do the program.
-It was a life changing experience for her, since it was the first time she traveled outside of Brasil.
-At the end of the program, there was a surprise: Sarah was awarded with another scholarship, this time to go to Boston to do the 5-Week Program at the main Berklee campus.
+Later in the summer of 2012, Sarah flew to Valencia to do the program.
+At the end of the course, she was awarded with another scholarship, this time to go to Boston to do the 5-Week Program at the main Berklee campus.

-In the Fall of 2015, Sarah and guitarist Hunter Burgamy did a concert at The Symphony Park Sunset Series, neighboring the Morville Senior House.
-Through that, she got in contact with director of the House, volunteering to play in November of that same year for their residents.
 During the winter break of 2015/2016, Sarah, along with Hunter Burgamy, Victor Abla and her father José Alberto, did a tour in Brasil, playing around São Paulo.
-She has also competed at the 2018 International Blues Challenge and played at the Elvis Week 2017, both events held at Memphis, TN.
+She has also competed at the 2018 International Blues Challenge and played at the Elvis Week 2017, both events held in Memphis, TN.